 Both vaccines are effective, so those 65 and older should not delay getting immunized.

-Where can I get the high-dose flu vaccine for seniors?
+Where can I get the flu vaccine for seniors?

+This year, your primary care provider, pharmacies, and Public Health will be offering the recommended flu vaccines for seniors.
 It is important for seniors to get the flu shot that is available in their location without delay.
-Both standard dose flu vaccine and high-dose flu vaccine are effective.

 Do I need to bring my health card to get a flu shot?